-Fig. 1 The second stage questionnaire

-In each task, two definitions were given: Rami's definition and Sami's definition.
-All of the definitions were correct, but Sami's definitions were non-minimal while Rami’s were minimal.
-Sami defined similar triangles as follows: "Two triangles, △ABC and △A’B’C’, are similar if and only if their corresponding angles are the same size and the lengths of their corresponding sides are proportional."

-He defined congruent triangles as follows: "Two triangles, △ABC and △A’B’C’, are congruent if and only if their corresponding angles are the same size and the lengths of their corresponding sides are equal."
+In each task, two definitions were given: Sami’s definition and Rami’s definition.
+Both definitions were correct, but Sami’s definitions were non-minimal while Rami’s were minimal.
+Sami defined similar triangles as follows: “Two triangles, △ABC and △A’B’C’ are similar if and only if their corresponding angles are the same size and the lengths of their corresponding sides are proportional.”
+Sami defined congruent triangles as follows: “Two triangles, △ABC and △A’B’C’ are congruent if and only if their corresponding angles are the same size and the lengths of their corresponding sides are equal.”

 Rami’s minimal definitions included necessary and sufficient attributes to lead to all of the critical attributes to which Sami referred.
-Furthermore, Rami's definitions were based on congruent-triangles or similar-triangles theorems.
-Rami defined similar triangles as follows: "Two triangles, △ABC and △A′B′C′, are similar if and only if they have two congruent angles."

-He defined congruent triangles as follows: "Two triangles, △ABC and △A′B′C′, are congruent if and only if all three of their sides are equal."
+Furthermore, Rami’s definitions were based on congruent triangles or similar triangles theorems.
+Rami defined similar triangles as follows: “Two triangles, △ABC and △A’B’'C’ are similar if and only if they have two congruent angles.”
+Rami defined congruent triangles as follows: “Two triangles, △ABC and △A’B’C’ are congruent if and only if all three of their sides are equal.”

-I chose these tasks, one based in theorem and which includes only sides and one that includes only angles, in order to investigate whether this difference would be a factor in the participants’ responses.
-Specifically, I wanted to investigate whether the participants would accept a definition that included only sides and reject a definition that related only to angles.
-In these tasks, the participants were asked to reflect on the proposed answers.
-This gave them the opportunity to use critical thinking.
-In addition, the participants were asked to explain their responses and those explanations revealed some of their views and knowledge regarding definitions and theorems.
-These explanations and the interviews that followed the completion of the questionnaire helped me to address the goal of the research, that is, the participants’ conception of the definitions of congruent and similar triangles.
+The two tasks in the second stage of the questionnaire, one based in theorem and including only sides and the second including only angles, were chosen in order to investigate whether this difference would be a factor in the participants’ responses.
+Specifically, the goal was to investigate whether the participants would accept a definition that included only sides and reject a definition that related only to angles.
+In these tasks, the participants were asked to reflect on the proposed answers, which gave them the opportunity to use critical thinking.
+In addition, the participants were asked to explain their responses, their explanations revealing some of their views and knowledge regarding definitions and theorems.
+These explanations and the interviews that followed the completion of the questionnaire helped advance the research goal of ascertaining the participants’ conception of the definitions of congruent and similar triangles.

-These tasks are only representative tasks; other tasks could be designed based on other congruent-triangles and similar-triangles theorems.
-For example, if we wanted another task related to the concept of similar triangles, we could ask whether the statement, "Three sides of one triangle are proportional to three sides of other triangle" is a definition of similar triangles.
-We could also ask whether the statement, "Two congruent angles and the included sides of one triangle are equal to the corresponding parts of the other" is a definition of congruent triangles.
+The tasks in this study are representative tasks only; other tasks could have been designed based on other congruent triangles and similar triangles theorems.
+For example, if we had wanted participants to engage in another task related to the concept of similar triangles, we could have asked whether the statement, “three sides of one triangle are proportional to three sides of other triangle,” is a definition of similar triangles.
+We could also have asked whether the statement, “two congruent angles and the included sides of one triangle are equal to the corresponding parts of the other” is a definition of congruent triangles.

-The first stage questionnaire was distributed during one mathematics lesson, two weeks after collecting the first stage questionnaire and analysing it the second stage questionnaire was distributed.
-All but three students volunteered to fill out the questionnaires, these three students have very low mathematical achievements, they asked their teachers not to participate in the study and therefore their teachers have allowed them not to answer the questionnaire.
-The participants completed to answer the first stage questionnaire within 10 minutes and the second stage questionnaire within 15 minutes.
+The first stage of the questionnaire was distributed during one mathematics lesson.
+The second stage of the questionnaire was distributed two weeks after collecting the first stage of the questionnaire and analyzing it.
+All but three students volunteered to complete the questionnaires.
+These three students had a low achievement level in mathematics.
+They asked their teachers for permission not to participate in the study, and their teachers granted their requests.
+The remaining participants completed answering the first stage of the questionnaire within 10 minutes and the second stage of the questionnaire within 15 minutes.